iToto/protected-server-wan/README.md

 ### Selection Algorithm

-**Default Behavior (Latency-Based):**
+**Default Behavior (Smart Two-Phase Latency Testing):**

+**Phase 1: Country-Level Survey**
+- Groups all Mullvad nodes by country
+- Pings one representative node (highest priority) from each country
+- Identifies the fastest countries based on latency

+**Phase 2: Deep Country Testing**
+- Selects the top 5 fastest countries from Phase 1
-- Tests the top 5 Mullvad exit nodes by Tailscale priority
+- Tests the top 5 priority nodes within each of those countries
-- Measures round-trip latency using Tailscale's native ping
-- Selects the node with the lowest latency
+- Selects the single fastest node across all tested nodes

-- Provides the best actual performance
+**Benefits:**
+- Efficient: Avoids testing many nodes in distant countries
+- Comprehensive: Ensures you find the truly optimal node
+- Smart: Focuses deep testing on countries that are actually fast
+- Typical test count: ~10-30 pings (1 per country + 5x5 for top countries)

 **With `--prefer-priority` Flag:**
 - Selects based on Tailscale's geographic priority score